"Jeanson J. Ancheta" removal guide

-Examples of other emails of this type are "I Do Know Your Passwords", "I know you are a pedophile", "ChaosCC hacker group".
-As a rule, scammers who send these emails seek to trick recipients into believing that they have recorded some compromising video or took humiliating photos and will spread them if they will not be paid.
-However, quite often emails are used to spread malware too.
-Cyber criminals attach files to them that, if opened, infect computers with high-risk malware like TrickBot, LokiBot, Emotet, FormBook, and so on.
+Examples of other emails of this type include "I Do Know Your Passwords", "I know you are a pedophile", and "ChaosCC hacker group".
+Generally, scammers who send these emails seek to trick recipients into believing that they have recorded a compromising video or taken humiliating photos.
+They threaten to distribute them unless they are paid.
+These emails are also used to proliferate malware.
+Cyber criminals attach files to the emails, which, if opened, infect computers with high-risk malware including TrickBot, LokiBot, Emotet, FormBook, and so on.

 How do spam campaigns infect computers?

 Files that are attached to irrelevant emails and are sent from suspicious, unknown addresses should not be opened.
 All files and programs should be downloaded from official websites and via direct download links.
-We advise not to download them from shady, unofficial web pages, through Peer-to-Peer networks (torrent clients, eMule, etc.), third party downloaders, or other channels/tools of this kind.
-Keep installed programs up-to-date, however, the only safe way to achieve it is to use tools and functions designed by official developers.
-Moreover, we recommend to use newer versions of Microsoft Office (2010 or later), they include "Protected View" mode that prevents downloaded malicious documents from installing malware.
-Installed programs should not be activated using unofficial ('cracking') tools, it is not legal and often leads to having a computer infected with high-risk malware.
-We also recommend to have a reputable anti-virus or anti-spyware suite installed and periodically scan the operating system for threats.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not download from dubious, unofficial web pages, through Peer-to-Peer networks (torrent clients, eMule, etc.), third party downloaders, or other channels/tools of this kind.
+Keep installed programs up-to-date, however, the only safe way to achieve this is to use tools and functions designed by official developers.
+Use newer versions of Microsoft Office (2010 or later), since they include "Protected View" mode, which prevents downloaded malicious documents from installing malware.
+Installed programs should not be activated using unofficial ('cracking') tools - this is illegal and often leads to computer infection with high-risk malware.
+Have a reputable anti-virus or anti-spyware suite installed and periodically scan the operating system for threats.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Jeanson J. Ancheta" email letter:
+Text presented in the "Jeanson J. Ancheta" email message: